The ATLAS detector

 ATLAS records the results of proton-proton collisions produced by the LHC.
 In the process, conditions similar to those in the extremely early, hot and dense universe shortly after the Big Bang are created.
 From that, the researchers gain insights about the fundamental building blocks of matter as well as their interactions.
 They are looking for new phenomena, such as the existence of higher dimensions of space and time and the origin of the dark matter that holds our universe together.

 The MPP was and is involved with the development of instruments essential to the ATLAS detector – the inner detector, the calorimeters, and the muon chambers – as well as the setup of the computing system.
 Technical upgrades are scheduled to be completed by 2025.
 The goal is to increase the number of proton collisions in order to obtain more data.
 MPP scientists and technicians are working to make ATLAS fit for the coming surge of new data.

 The greatest success of the ATLAS experiment so far was the discovery of the Higgs boson in 2012.
-As early as the 1960s, Peter Higgs and François Englert had proposed the existence of this particle: As a building block of the Standard Model, it gives other elementary particles their mass.
-For this, the two physicists received the 2013 Nobel Prize.
+As early as the 1960s, the theoretical phycisitst Peter Higgs, François Englert and Robert Brouthad proposed the existence of this particle: As a building block of the Standard Model, it gives other elementary particles their mass.
+For this, Higgs and Englert received the 2013 Nobel Prize.